google-ai-edge/ai-edge-apis/local_agents/rag/README.md

-# ODML On-device RAG SDK
+# AI Edge On-device RAG SDK

-The ODML on-device RAG SDK provides fundamental components for constructing a RAG (Retrieval Augmented Generation) pipeline on device.
+The AI Edge on-device RAG SDK provides fundamental components for constructing a RAG (Retrieval Augmented Generation) pipeline on device.
 The SDK's modular architecture offers easy-to-use abstractions and a variety of concrete implementations for its key building blocks.
 The SDK is currently available in